-Students who have earned a baccalaureate degree or higher at another institution and wish to complete an additional major at California Baptist University must complete all requirements for the major as listed in the catalog current at the time of admission to the University.
+Students who previously earned a baccalaureate degree at another institution and wish to complete an additional major at California Baptist University must complete all requirements for the major as listed in the catalog current at the time of enrollment into the university.
 The student must complete the regular graduation application process.
-Students completing a second major only will receive a certificate of completion.
+Students completing a second major will receive a certificate of completion.
 No certificate is granted for an additional minor.